Giskard-AI/giskard/python-client/docs/guides/wrap_model/index.md

       Make sure these features are in the same order as they are in your training dataset.

 ::::
-::::{tab-item} Generative
+::::{tab-item} Text generation
-Prediction function is any Python function that takes the input as <b>raw</b> pandas dataframe and returns the <b>predictions</b> for your generative task.
+Prediction function is any Python function that takes the input as <b>raw</b> pandas dataframe and returns the <b>predictions</b> for your text generation task.

 <b><u>Make sure that:</b></u>